apatel517/Hospital-Billing-Dashboard/README.md

 ## 📌 Overview
 This **Power BI dashboard** provides insights into **hospital billing and claims management**, helping stakeholders monitor **revenue, denied claims, and expense trends**.
+## Note: The data used in this dashboard is synthetic and was generated using Python libraries like Pandas and Faker to simulate real-world scenarios.

 ## 📸 Dashboard Preview
 Here’s a preview of the **Hospital Billing Dashboard**: